Veterinary Radiology at Upstate Veterinary Specialties

-When combined with the patient’s medical history, a physical examination and laboratory tests, imaging allows our radiologist, Dr. Kristina Wilson, to better localize the problem and reach a diagnosis.
-Sometimes, Dr. Wilson will also perform special procedures, such as an ultrasound-guided aspirate or a biopsy, to help determine why symptoms are occurring and diagnose the issue.
+When combined with the patient’s medical history, a physical examination, and laboratory tests, imaging allows our radiologist to localize the problem and help form a diagnosis.
+Sometimes, the radiologist will perform special procedures, such as an ultrasound-guided aspirate or a biopsy, to reach a more specific diagnosis.

 Our radiology department currently uses the following modalities to obtain diagnostic images:

 - Contrast studies

 Our veterinary radiologists are also available to consult with local primary care veterinarians.
 Often, radiographs are taken at the patient’s primary care veterinary facility, and in some cases, a veterinarian may request assistance interpreting the films.

 A veterinary radiologist is a veterinarian who has received at least three years of additional schooling in a diagnostic imaging residency.
 After completing this training, the individual becomes certified by the American College of Veterinary Radiology upon successfully passing a two-part examination comprised of written and oral components.

 If your pet requires advanced imaging, speak with your primary care veterinarian about a referral to Upstate Veterinary Specialties.